websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/definitions/definitions-for-event-attributes.md

     ![Select or search for a specific event attribute.](./definitions-for-event-attributes/images/01.png)

 2. Click an attribute to see more details.
 The Sample Raw Data column shows recent data of that particular attribute.
-The Last Seen column shows data of when the attribute was last seen.
+The Last Seen column shows when the attribute was last seen.

     ![View the details of a particular attribute.](./definitions-for-event-attributes/images/02.png)

 3. Click the *Edit* button to edit the Display Name, Description, or Default Data Typecast of the attribute.

     ![Click the Edit button to make changes to the event attribute.](./definitions-for-event-attributes/images/03.png)